-With funding from the Colorado Health Foundation of $30,000 to the Colorado District Council of ULI (ULI Colorado), ULI Colorado will host two Building Healthy Places (BHP) workshops during 2016.
-Applications are currently being accepted.
-These locations will be announced in mid-July.
+With funding from the Colorado Health Foundation of $30,000 to the Colorado District Council of ULI (ULI Colorado), ULI Colorado has hosted four Building Healthy Places (BHP) workshops over the past several years 2016.

-In a one-day exercise, these workshops will study the selected communities and provide observations, findings, recommendations, and practical first and next steps in retrofitting or designing the built environment to enhance community health and wellness.
+In one-day exercises, these workshops study the selected communities and provide observations, findings, recommendations, and suggest practical first and next steps in retrofitting or designing the built environment to enhance community health and wellness.

 In partnership with the Colorado Health Foundation, ULI has become a leader in best practices to create healthy and sustainable places—communities where all residents can enjoy active lifestyles, access to healthy food, clean air and water, green space and natural systems, and a safe community supporting physical and mental health.